graycoreio/daffodil/libs/design/notification/README.md

 ## Supported Content Types

 ### Icon
-An icon can be used to give a user a brief overview of what the nofication is about.
-It can be added before the title and subtitle by using the <code>daffPrefix</code> selector.
+An icon can be used to provide users with a quick visual cue about the purpose of a notification.
+Place the icon before the title and subtitle using the `[daffPrefix]` selector.

 ### Title
-Title gives a quick overview of what the notification is about.
-It can be added by using the `daffNotificationTitle` selector.
+The title provides a quick overview of what the notification's content.
+Add it using the `[daffNotificationTitle]` selector.

 ### Subtitle
-Subtitle provides additional details about the notification that should be limited to one or two sentences.
-It can be added by using the `daffNotificationSubtitle` selector.
+The subtitle provides additional details about the notification.
+It should be limited to one or two sentences.
+Add it using the `[daffNotificationSubtitle]` selector.

 ### Actions
-Buttons can be included in notifications to resolve the notification or navigate them to a page with more information.
-It can be added by using the `daffNotificationActions` selector.
+Buttons can be included in notifications to dismiss them or navigate them to a page with more information.
+Use the `[daffNotificationActions]` selector to include these actions.

 <design-land-example-viewer-container example="notification-with-actions"></design-land-example-viewer-container>

 ## Properties

-### Statuses
+### Status
-The status color of a notification can be updated by using the `status` property.

-Supported statuses: `warn | critical | success`

-#### Notification with statuses
+The status property is used to visually distinguish between different notification types.
+Use the `status` property to set the status.

 <design-land-example-viewer-container example="notification-status"></design-land-example-viewer-container>

 ### Orientation